Patient Data and the App Economy: What’s Next?

 With all of the devices and apps remotely monitoring patient vitals, you’d think that seamless patient–provider communication and health IT interoperability is farther along than it actually is.
 But the health care industry still has a long way to go in this arena.

 The first issue to tackle is provider and physician access to all of this patient data.
-Many of these technologies rely on the patient to bring their device or mobile app in to an appointment and remember to ask the doctor about an abnormal reading or downward trend their app has detected.
+Many of these technologies rely on the patient to bring their device or mobile app into an appointment and remember to ask the doctor about an abnormal reading or downward trend their app has detected.
 Interoperability has not been universally achieved within singular health systems, even.
 So the idea that all of these wearables’ data is being connected to clinical EHRs is an far cry from reality.

 “When Amazon knows more about you than your physician does, it’s time for health care to play catch up,” said Bridge Connector VP of Sales, Brian Cappy.
-“That’s why we are all about fixing this information-sharing gap for health care organizations, facilitating communication, and creating healthier communities.”
+“That’s why we are all about fixing this information-sharing gap for healthcare organizations, facilitating communication, and creating healthier communities.”

 And higi, the network of over 10,000 health stations with blood pressure cuff and other capabilities in U.S. pharmacies and workplaces, is one Bridge Connector partner who has been successful at turning patient data into useful information.
 They give patients control over their own data, and the ability to share data directly with their providers. higi has termed the resulting, improved level of patient engagement “the 4th network of care,” because it allows consumers to measure, track and act on their health data while enabling the major three care networks — hospitals, outpatient provider clinics and urgent care centers — to deliver the highest quality care.
 Bridge connects higi’s rich, patient “data” into current care delivery systems, so providers are more empowered to act on “information.”

-But how many health care companies are equipped with patient engagement tech or app solutions similar to higi?
+But how many health care companies are equipped with patient engagement tech or health application solutions similar to higi?
 And of those new wearable and other tech advances we’ve reviewed, how many of them are “connected,” enabling patient data to be turned into useful information — information that needs to be succinctly reviewed by providers who are already stretched too thin?
 Further, has that information been triggered with actionable prompts, at the point of care, to help them more easily do their jobs?

 Karl Poterack, the Mayo Clinic’s medical director of applied clinical informatics, reiterated this theme when he pointed out some concerns about the clinical applicability of wearables’ data.
 He also identified reasons why physicians are afraid to use the data: with too little context (the lack of interoperability between systems), physicians cannot fairly interpret data, and thus do not want to be held legally liable for bad advice, or for not detecting an adverse condition early enough in the game.